Sabrinas Organizing

 Solution for the second problem

-So, since it was Thursday when I did this, I decided to take pictures of the different items I wanted to give away and share them with those on my social media accounts using #TBT.
+Since it was Thursday when I did this, I decided to take pictures of the items I wanted to give away and share them on my social media accounts using #TBT.
 Then, I was more willing to get rid of them.

 This task took me about 1.5 hours: